Fun Things To Do with Preschoolers in NYC: 5 Itineraries for Little Kid Fun

-Midtown to Chelsea
+1. Midtown West to Chelsea

 Next, check out the northern edge of The High Line, a former freight rail line turned inventive outdoor park.
 Wander the elevated tracks to find the Pershing Square Beams, where the park's support beams are exposed, coated in silicone, and open for climbing up, over, under, and inside.

-If your kid can handle a bit more walking, the Chelsea Market, between 15th and 16th Streets at Ninth Avenue, offers culinary delights for every taste type with plenty of casual fare and some seating.
+If your kid can handle a bit more walking, the Chelsea Market, between 15th and 16th Streets at Ninth Avenue, offers culinary delights for every taste type with plenty of casual fare and seating indoors and out.
 The Doughnuttery's freshly-fried, mini donuts might be all the bribery you need to keep your kid moving to this foodie paradise.
 Make sure you treat yourself, too!

 RELATED: Family-Friendly NYC Restaurant Guide